MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 Triggers that run when a row is updated can also use filtering columns.
 This ensures that the flow only runs when any of the defined columns are updated.

 > [!IMPORTANT]
 > Use filter columns to prevent your flow from unnecessarily running.
+When you create filters, separate column names by commas.
+Don't insert spaces between the column names.

 This flow triggers any time the first or last name of contact that the flow user owns is updated.